Jengines/Secret_Numbers/README.md

 #How to run the app

-The app can be run by launching the main() method on MainRunner.java
+The app can be run by launching the main() method in MainRunner.java

-The game is playable by using the prompt console
+The game is playable by using the console prompt

 #Example